Are you thinking of migrating from MongoDB to SQL, a more traditional relational database environment? If so, then you have come to the right place!

 Limitations of Manually Loading Data from MongoDB to SQL Server ETL

-• Time-Consuming: You have to write up a lot of code to complete this process.
-This may not be particularly favorable for fast-paced organizations that have to meet tight deadlines.
+• Time-Consuming: You must write up a lot of code to complete this process.
+This may not be particularly favorable for fast-paced organizations meeting tight deadlines.

-• Real-time Data Load Limitations: The above method would work best if you are looking to load data once in a while.
-If you are looking to stream data from MongoDB to SQL Server in real-time, you have to perform the above steps repetitively by setting up a cron job.
+• Real-time Data Load Limitations: The above method would work best if you want to load data occasionally.
+If you want to stream data from MongoDB to SQL Server in real-time, you must perform the above steps repetitively by setting up a cron job.
 This would need additional code to be written.

 • Resource Intensive: This method requires a lot of engineering bandwidth and may not be particularly well-suited to small organizations that may not have expert data developers